GoodTaste/data/README.md

 An open dataset to add transparency to the food system from the food brands, farms, and ranches from [goodtaste.co](https://goodtaste.co).

-## Database Schema

-Our database schema is documented in [SCHEMA.md](./SCHEMA.md).
-This file provides a detailed overview of all tables, columns, and relationships in our database.

 ## Automated Data Updates

 We have implemented an automated system to keep our public data snapshot up-to-date: